hypervel/hypervel.org/docs/docs/eloquent-relationships.md

 </div>

 ::: note
-Laravel Hyperf's Eloquent is a forked version in the Hyperf framework, which was derived from an early
+Hypervel's Eloquent is a forked version in the Hyperf framework, which was derived from an early
 :::

 ## Defining Relationships